auroeur/kronos/README.md

 # To view the simulation results presented in the paper run
 python -m kronos.evaluate_runs

-# The simulations can be run
+# The simulations can be run via
 python -m kronos.simulation
 ```